 Goshen College was established in 1894 and is affiliated with Mennonite Church USA, a Christian denomination that grew out of the 16th-century Anabaptist movement in northern Europe.
 With the Friends (Quakers) and the Church of the Brethren, Mennonites are one of the three historic peace churches in the United States.
-From the church in which is is rooted, Goshen College has derived a spirit of peacemaking, simplicity, mutual support and biblically based service to those in need.
-The college motto, since 1904 is "Culture for Service."
+From the church in which it is rooted, Goshen College has derived a spirit of peacemaking, simplicity, mutual support and biblically-based service to those in need.
+The college motto since 1904 is "Culture for Service."

-Around 40 percent of undergraduate students and 70 percent of faculty members are Mennonite affiliated.
-Other students come from approximately 40 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist, and Baptist traditions, as well as non-denominational churches.
+Around 37 percent of students and 64 percent of faculty members are Mennonite affiliated.
+Other students come from approximately 45 different Christian denominations and several world religions and include strong representations from Catholic, Methodist and Baptist traditions, as well as non-denominational churches.
 All full-time faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
-Students are not required to be Christians to attend Goshen, but must be willing to accept and live by the Goshen College Commitment to Community Standards.
-All who are willing to search for truth with integrity are welcome.
+Students are not required to be Christians to attend Goshen but must be willing to accept and live by the Goshen College Commitment to Community Standards.
+All who are willing to search for truth with integrity are welcome